Chungu13/Prestine-finds-thrift-store/README.md

 **DevOps:**
 - Docker (Backend only)
-- [Your hosting platform - e.g., Vercel for frontend, Railway for backend]
+- [Your hosting platform -  Vercel for frontend, Render for backend]

 ## Quick Start